• Skip to primary navigation

 Make it with chenna/paneer: You can also make this same recipe with paneer for a crumbly texture (preferably homemade paneer/chenna).
 This will be closer in texture to milk cake or chenna burfi.

 Use 400 grams of paneer, and the exact same recipe works.
-If using store bought paneer, then use brands that have good quality soft paneer, such as haldirams.
-You can also soak the paneer in warm water for 30 minutes before using, and saute it with a little milk before using in the recipe.
+If using store-bought paneer, then use brands that have good quality soft paneer, such as Haldirams.
+You can also soak the paneer in warm water for 30 minutes before using it and saute it with a little milk before using it in the recipe.
 Saute time for paneer will be 10-15 minutes.

 How to store?
 You can store kalakand in the refrigerator for up to a week.
 Take it out 10-15 minutes before to get it to room temperature before serving.
 You can also freeze kalakand.
 Thaw it overnight in the refrigerator, then serve at room temperature.